ndsev/zserio-service-grpc-cpp/README.md

 ## Building

-> Note that the following instruction suppose that gRPC was installed according to [doc/BUILD_gRPC.md](doc/BUILD_gRPC.md) and therefor it uses `-DCMAKE_PREFIX_PATH` to set correct path to gRPC and its dependencies.
+> Note that the following instructions suppose that gRPC was installed according to [doc/BUILD_gRPC.md](doc/BUILD_gRPC.md) and therefor it uses `-DCMAKE_PREFIX_PATH` to set correct path to gRPC and its dependencies.